 A tough route for the grade, with two strenuous cruxes; hand-jamming skills are useful.
 The nice big ledge gives you a chance to catch your breath following the initial section, but get some pro in soon afterward or you'll deck on this ledge if you take a fall at the second crux.

-Starting below a left-slanting crack, follow the crack up to an overhang.
+Starting below a right-slanting crack, follow the crack up to an overhang.
 Pull past the overhang (crux 1) and rock up onto the big ledge.
 Using a knife-edge on the right, layback up to tiered overhangs; power through the overhangs (crux 2) and balance your way up to a stable stance before moving up the left-facing corner and face up to the top.

 Starts just right of Harvard, almost directly across from the Uberpooper.